clairebattaglia/website/content/form/contact.md

 ---
 title: Contact
 name: Contact Form
-description: "I am always interested in new opportunities to learn and collaborate, as well as new projects to challenge me.
+description: "I am always interested in thoughts on my work, as well as new opportunities to learn and collaborate.
 I'd love to hear from you."
 date: 2019-02-25T13:38:41-06:00
 draft: false
 url: contact